Nice to meet you.

 Proposed solution

 Outline your unique solution.
 Explain how your solution will help solve the problem.
-What methods will you be using and how will you execute them.
-To be more elaborate, you can explain the deliverables schedule like what service or product will be delivered and when.
+What methods will you be using, and how will you execute them?
+To be more elaborate, you can explain the deliverables schedule, such as what service or product will be delivered and when.

 Qualifications and credentials

 Adding social proof strengthens your offerings.
-Sharing success stories from previous clients has a major impact and can be very convincing to turn the decision in your favor.
+Sharing success stories from previous clients has a major impact and can be very convincing in turning the decision in your favor.
 This also instills confidence amongst the prospects and proves your credibility.

 Pricing options and structure